 Don’t Let Instagram Fool You

-So yea, if you’re travelling to Jodhpur expecting being surrounded by contrasting blue buildings, please don’t.
+So yea, if you’re travelling to Jodhpur expecting to be surrounded by contrasting blue buildings, please don’t.
 Though of course, you will find enough blue to fill a frame on Instagram, you cannot fill an entire sight of it, as I rather imagined before actually ending up there.

 The old fort of Mehrangarh is also nothing unusual, outside of its few Instagram perfect spots.

-Most of the unnamed piece of old heritage, especially those lying outside of the city wall was, moreover, totally overlooked by the authorities with no restoration work in the process whatsoever — filled with more plastic and rubbish that you can imagine.
+Most of the unnamed pieces of old heritage, especially those lying outside of the city wall were, moreover, totally overlooked by the authorities with no restoration work in the process whatsoever — filled with more plastic and rubbish than you can imagine.